2023 Most Popular Public Health Bachelor's Degree Schools in the Middle Atlantic Region

 Full Public Health at Rutgers University - New Brunswick Report

 A rank of #2 on this year’s list means University of Maryland - College Park is a great place for public health students working on their bachelor’s degree.
-UMCP is a fairly large public school located in the large suburb of College Park.
+UMCP is a very large public school located in the large suburb of College Park.

 About 80% of the students majoring in public health at the school are women while 20% are male.